 Antonioli's Songs Of Shadow, Songs Of Light is an invaluable collection that looks at some of Mitchell's infrequently-covered work with a truthful gaze.
 Only two numbers"Both Sides Now" and "River"are covered with regularity.
 The other eleven tunes, including "Marcie," "Eastern Rain," and "People's Parties," are largely ignored, and that's a shame.
 In the right handsin this case, Antonioli's handsthey're works of pure magic.
 This music is putty in those hands, but Antonioli doesn't bend the songs into radically new and unrecognizable shapes.
 She works an angle that's highly sympathetic to Mitchell.
 The tone and timbre of her voice are extremely well-suited to Mitchell's music, she captures the spirit of the songs, and her longtime working band finds a way to deliver those songs in faithful-yet-original fashion.

 People's Parties; Rainy Night House; Barangrill; Eastern Rain; Cold Blue

-Steel and Sweet Fire; Both Sides Now; Hissing Of Summer Lawns; Woman Of Heart And Mind;
+Steel and Sweet Fire; Both Sides Now; Hissing of Summer Lawns; Woman of

-This Flight Tonight; River; I Don't Know Where I Stand;
+Heart and Mind; This Flight Tonight; River; I Don't Know Where I Stand;

-Laurie Antonioli: vocals; Matt Clark: piano, Hammond B-3, Fender rhodes; Dave Mac
+Laurie Antonioli: vocals; Matt Clark: - piano, Hammond B-3 and Fender

 Rhodes; Dave Mac Nab: guitar; John Shifflett: bass; Jason Lewis: drums;